BeardedManZhao/EasterBunny/Implementation of user-defined data reading component.md

 import zhao.io.ex.CommandParsingException

 /**
- * DataTear数据读取组件
+ * DataTear data reading component
  *
- * 该组件能够装载到EasterBunny中，使得EasterBunny，能够通过DataTear读取数据
- */
-class MAIN extends UDFDATASourceFormat {
+ * This component can be loaded into EasterBunny to enable EasterBunny to read data through DataTear */ class MAIN extends UDFDATASourceFormat {
-  // 获取到一个DataTear的数据读取组件的对象
-  private val cat = new ZHAOCat()
+  // Get the object of the data reading component of a DataTear private val cat = new ZHAOCat()

   /**
-   * 该数据源组件的命令处理逻辑实现
-   *
+   * Command processing logic implementation of the data source component *
-   * @param sparkSession 来自EasterBunny的sparkSession对象
+   * @param sparkSession SparkSession object from EasterBunny
-   * @param strings      命令参数，第一个参数是 cat
+   * @param strings      Command parameter, the first parameter is cat
    *                     <br>
-   *                     当您的EasterBunny会话中数据加载方式（Type）参数输入为 UDF:DT=cat>DT>hdfs://out/test.txt 的时候，您的这个参数如下所示
+   *                     When the data loading method (Type) parameter input in your EasterBunny session is "UDF: DT=cat>DT> hdfs://out/test.txt "Your parameter is as follows
    *                     <br>
-   *                     Array(cat, DT, hdfs://out/test.txt)，您可以根据这个命令处理规律，来实现您需要的命令处理方式
-   * @return 加载好的RDD[Row]数据集合，这个集合最终会由EasterBunny托管
-   */
+   *                     "Array(cat, DT, hdfs://out/test.txt ）", you can implement the command processing method you need according to this command processing rule
-  override def run(sparkSession: SparkSession, strings: Array[String]): RDD[Row] = {
+   * @return The loaded RDD [Row] data set will eventually be hosted by EasterBunny */ override def run(sparkSession: SparkSession, strings: Array[String]): RDD[Row] = {
     if (cat.open(strings.map(_.trim))) {